Ever made a billion-dollar business by age 16? No? Then hold onto your juice boxes.

 Conclusion: More Than Just a Juice Story

-Gretel's journey isn't just about vitamins and virality - it's about vision.
-She reminded the world that age doesn't define innovation, and that sweet-and-sour ideas often taste the best.
+Gretel’s journey isn’t just about vitamins and virality—it’s about vision.
+She reminded the world that age doesn’t define innovation, and that sweet-and-sour ideas often taste the best.

 So next time someone tells you your idea is ridiculous, just remember:

-A 10-year-old made a tomato-cherry drink? and turned it into a billion-dollar empire.
+A 10-year-old made a tomato-cherry drink… and turned it into a billion-dollar empire.

 What’s your excuse?